 Chickens have highly sensitive beaks – Chickens’ beaks are very important in the way that they experience the world – they use them to pick up objects, preen, nest and defend against attackers.
 Just like our fingertips, the tip of the beak is highly sensitive.
 They are filled with nerve endings for touch, pain, taste and temperature.9Gentle, MJ.
 J Breward J. 1986.
 The bill tip organ of the chicken.
 Agricultural and Food Research Council’s Poultry Research Centre.
 79-85 10Freire R, Eastwood MA, Joyce M. 2011.
 Minor beak trimming in chickens leads to loss of mechanoreception and magnetoreception.
 J Anim Sci.
 89(4): 1201-6.

-Chickens can feel empathy – The ability to empathise has been associated mainly with highly intelligent species such as dolphins, great apes, elephants, pigs and dogs, but chickens can be added to that list too.
+Chickens can feel empathy – The ability to empathise has been associated mainly with highly intelligent species such as dolphins, great apes, elephants, pigs and dogs, and chickens can be added to that list too.
 Studies have shown hens displaying signs of anxiety when witnessing her chicks being distressed by a puff of air – a clear sign of a basic form of empathy.11Edgar JL, Lowe JC, Paul ES, Nicol CJ.
 2011 Avian maternal response to chick distress, Royal Society, 3129-34.

 Chickens have better eyesight than us – and see more colours! – Chickens have excellent eyesight, allowing them to focus close-up and far away at the same time!12Dawkins MS. 1995 How do hens view other hens—the use of lateral and binocular visual-fields in social recognition.
 Behaviour.
 132:591.
 They have tetrachromatic vision, which means that chickens can see more colours than humans can, including ultraviolet light.13Ham AD, Osorio D. 2007 Colour preferences and colour vision in poultry chicks.
 Proc R Soc B.;274.